 The Enlightenment (and Silicon Valley) shibboleth that technology always brings progress and improvement – dissolving.
 Need I go on?
 (OK, there is World War III which I believe has already started.)

 Though systems are collapsing at different times, different rates, and at different magnitudes, climate change and carbon extraction will insure that all systems will eventually be stressed to collapse.
-If you need further convincing, I recommend starting with the bad news below.
+If you need further convincing, I recommend starting with the bad news below, and please see my accompanying synopses.

 Collapse | How Societies Choose to Fail or Survive | Jared Diamond